kurawlefaraaz/Digital-Logic/Fundamentals of Digital Logic/Boolean Algebra.md

  - AND/.: This operation tells "All variable should be high to get output as high else output is low".
 	 - Example: `a=1`,`b=1`; `y=a+b` therfore `y=0`

- - Not/~/: This operation tells "atleast one variable should be high to get output as high else output is low".
+ - Not/~/<span style="text-decoration> </span>: This operation tells "atleast one variable should be high to get output as high else output is low".
 	 - Example: `a=0`,`b=1`; `y=a+b` therfore `y=1`
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMzI5NjcyODIyLC0xMzM3Nzk3NDEwXX0=
+eyJoaXN0b3J5IjpbMTE1NTM3MTEyMSwtMTMzNzc5NzQxMF19
 -->